isomerpages/moe-northbrookssec/_co-curriculum/CCE/Brooksian Core Values (BCV) Award and Edusave Character Award (ECHA).md

 students who demonstrate <strong>values</strong>, <strong>civic responsibility</strong>,
 and <strong>resilience</strong>.
 <br>
-<br>We would like seek the help of FTs to nominate 2 deserving students from
-each class for the Brooksian Core Values (BCV) Award and the Edusave Character Award (ECHA)<a href="https://go.gov.sg/nbrssechabcv2026" rel="noopener noreferrer nofollow" target="_blank"> </a>
-<a href="https://go.gov.sg/nbrssechabcv2026" rel="noopener nofollow" target="_blank">via this link</a>
 </p>
-<p></p>
-<p>Students are also encouraged to nominate their peers, and these slides
-will be shared with them during the next CCE lesson on 29 July 2026.</p>
 <h3>Eligibility Criteria for Brooksian Core Value Award</h3>
 <p>(a) Students must, on a consistent basis, demonstrate good character and
 values, and</p>